IvanESanchez/COP4710-Final-Project/README.md

 ## The Minds Behind the Design

 ### Rob Schwyzer - System and Database Administrator
-* Proposed and Implemented our stack of choice, and set up the MariaDB Database for our project.
+* Proposed and implemented our stack of choice, and set up the MariaDB Database for our project.
 * Was the general visionary of how to bring all the necessary tasks together cohesively
 * Created pages and PHP code for email functionality, including broadcast email with deadline,  automatic scheduled broadcast, and invitation email enclosed with a link to create account.
 * Created pages and PHP code for account creation and request and provision for a temporary password.